Alawode-Adewale/eyesightworks/README.md

 # 👁️ EyesightWorks

-**EyesightWorks** is a creative and functional website design solution focused on vision-based projects.
-It combines clean design, brand identity development, and bilingual capabilities to deliver an accessible and professional web presence.
+**EyesightWorks** is a professional, bilingual website template designed for agencies, freelancers, or businesses focused on **website design**, **brand identity**, and visual presentation.
+With clean code, a responsive layout, and support for language switching, it’s ready for deployment or customization.

 ---

-## 🎨 What is EyesightWorks?

-EyesightWorks is a fully responsive and multi-language website template tailored for businesses or services in the vision care and design space.
-Whether you’re an optician, design agency, or brand strategist, this project helps present your services with clarity and style.

----

-## ✨ Key Features
+## 🌟 Key Features

-- 🎨 **Website Design** — Modern, accessible, and responsive HTML/CSS layout
+- 🎨 **Modern Website Design** – Responsive layout built with HTML, CSS, and JavaScript
-- 🧠 **Brand Identity** — Customizable logo, favicon, and downloadable business card
+- 🧠 **Brand Identity Support** – Includes downloadable business card and custom favicon
-- 🌐 **Bilingual Support** — Toggle between two languages (English + [Your Language])
-- 📱 Mobile-friendly design and touch-ready interface
+- 🌐 **Bilingual Functionality** – Language toggle feature built with plain JavaScript
+- 📱 **Mobile-First Approach** – Optimized for all screen sizes
-- ⚡ Fast loading and clean structure
+- ⚡ **Lightweight and Fast** – No frameworks or dependencies required

 ---